Questions

 Required fields

 All question types require a question_name and question_text.
-The question_name is a unique Pythonic identifier for a question (e.g., “favorite_color” but not “favorite color”).
+The question_name is a unique Pythonic identifier for a question (e.g., “favorite_color”).
 The question_text is the text of the question itself written as a string (e.g., “What is your favorite color?”).
 Question types other than free text require a question_options list of possible answer options.
-The question_options list can be a list of strings, integers or other types depending on the question type.
+The question_options list can be a list of strings, integers, a list of lists or other data types depending on the question type.

-For example, to create a multiple choice question where the respondent must select one option from a list of colors, we import the QuestionMultipleChoice class and create an instance of it with the required fields:
+For example, to create a multiple choice question where the response should be a single option selected from a list of colors, we import the QuestionMultipleChoice class and create an instance of it with the required fields:

 from edsl import QuestionMultipleChoice